How to Get Wax Out of Carpet | Rug Doctor

 Step 1: Freeze the wax

-Start by pressing your bag of ice or ice pack onto the dried wax for about 10 minutes and allow the wax to freeze and harden up.
-Make sure it isn’t getting wet from your ice pack, as moisture will make the wax drips harder to remove.
+Start by pressing your bag of ice or ice pack onto the dried wax for about 10 minutes to freeze the wax so it hardens.
+Make sure it isn’t getting wet from your ice pack, as excess moisture will make the wax drips harder to remove.
 Use your tea towel or paper towel to prevent this if needed.

 Once the wax is frozen, use your butter knife to scrape as much wax as possible off the carpet or rug.
-Be gentle during this process so that you don’t fray your carpet!
-Berber carpets in particular need special care as the loops can fray easily.
+Be gentle during this process so you don’t fray your carpet fibres!
+Berber carpets, in particular, need special care as the loops can fray easily.
 Then, simply vacuum up the wax pieces that you scraped off.

 Step 3: Heat and absorb the stubborn wax

 Now, you can target the wax that has dripped deep into your carpet fabric.
-Place a paper towel, paper bag or tea towel on top of the remaining candle wax.
+Place a paper towel, paper bag or cloth on top of the remaining wax.
 Turn your iron on at its lowest temperature setting and make sure the steam function is turned off.
 Run the iron over the paper or towel several times; the wax will start to heat up.

 As the towel starts to absorb the wax, reposition it several times so that the clean areas can continue to pick up more remnants.
 Continue this process until all of the wax is absorbed.
 If you don’t have an iron, you can also use a hairdryer for this step.
 Keep the hair dryer at least 20cm away from the paper to avoid burning it.